Mbanza-Ngungu

-Mbanza-Ngungu, formerly known as Thysville or Thysstad, named after Albert Thys, is a city and territory in Kongo Central Province in the western part of the Democratic Republic of Congo, lying on a short branch off the Matadi-Kinshasa Railway.
-It has a population of nearly 100,000 people.
+Mbanza-Ngungu, formerly known as Thysville or Thysstad, named after Albert Thys, is a large town in Kongo Central Province in the western part of the Democratic Republic of Congo, lying on a short branch off the Matadi-Kinshasa Railway.
+It has a population of nearly 100,000 people and is the administrative center of Mbanza-Ngungu Territory.

 Overview

 Formerly known as a resort town, it is home to the Thysville Caves, which encompass the entire range of the colourless African blind barb.
 It is home to a major FARDC garrison: the 1st Armoured Brigade was based here during the early 1990s period.
-The 1st Armoured Brigade was first listed in the IISS Military Balance in 1982-83 edition, implying that the brigade may have been created during that period.
+The 1st Armoured Brigade was first listed in the IISS Military Balance in the 1982–1983 edition, implying that the brigade may have been created during that period.
 The city's other main industry is railway engineering.

 The city is currently the main site of Kongo University.